List of public corporations by market capitalization: Publicly traded companies

-Only companies with free float of at least 15% are included; the value of unlisted stock classes is excluded.
-Investment companies are not included in the list.
+Only companies with free float of at least 15% are included, and investment companies are excluded from these lists.
+For lists based on Financial Times data, the value of unlisted stock classes is excluded.

 Note: All market capitalization figures are in USD millions.

+2026

+This list is up to date As of 30 June 2026.
+Indicated changes in market value are relative to the previous quarter.